Jo O'Meara: 2004–2007: Relentless and reality shows

 In 2004, O'Meara signed with Simon Fuller as her artist manager and began recording her debut solo album, planned to be released between September and December.
-The album would be focused on R&B sound and Fuller described O'Meara as "the next Christina Aguilera".
-In December 2004 she split from Fuller when the negotiations with Polydor Records failed and they disagreed over the recorded songs – he proposed that she record music from other composers, but she wanted an album with only songs written by her.
-She returned to the studio to record a new material, focused on pop rock style and produced by Richard Carpenter, and planned to release as debut single "Taxi Cab", "Lovely" or "Don't Wanna Let You Down", featured Lee Ryan, but failed to sign with a record label and the project was postponed.
+The album would be focused on R&B sound, with Fuller describing O'Meara as "the next Christina Aguilera".
+In December 2004, Fuller dropped O'Meara when they failed to sign with Polydor Records and had creative conflicts – he proposed that she record music from famous songwriters as Xenomania, but she wanted an authorial album.
+In 2005, O'Meara returned to studio as an independent artist to record a new material, focused on pop rock style and produced by Richard Carpenter, and recorded songs like "Taxi Cab", "Lovely" or "Don't Wanna Let You Down".

 In July 2005, O'Meara signed with Sanctuary Records and on 26 September was released her debut solo single, "What Hurts the Most", a version of Mark Wills's 2003 song.
 The song peaked at number 13 on the United Kingdom and 26 in Ireland.
-On 3 October she released her debut album, Relentless, produced by Brian Rawling, Graham Stack and Bill Padley.
-The album peaked at No. 48 in UK and it was described by music critics as "polished", "well constructed" and "better than other ex boy and girl band" albums, citing the O'Meara "strong voice" In November the label began planning the second single but executives and O'Meara disagreed over the choice – between "To Ease Your Pain", "Wish I was Over You" or "Relentless" – and she left the label.
+On 3 October she released her debut album, Relentless; the album peaked at number 48 in UK and was described by music critics as "polished", "well constructed" and "better than other former boy/girl band" albums and O'Meara's Voice as "strong".
+In November, Sanctuary planned to release "Relentless" as the second single, but O'Meara decided to leave the label.

 In February 2006, O'Meara took part in the BBC reality show Just the Two of Us.
 Her singing partner was Chris Fountain, actor on the Channel 4 soap opera Hollyoaks.
 The pair came third in the competition, failing to attract enough votes to make the final after their performance of "Never Had a Dream Come True".
 In January 2007, O'Meara appeared on Celebrity Big Brother.
 Along with Jade Goody and Danielle Lloyd, O'Meara was accused of racist and bullying behaviour toward fellow contestant Indian actress Shilpa Shetty, resulting in a record number of complaints to Ofcom, national and international media coverage, and condemnatory statements from the British and Indian governments.